wisdom

 Q: Are these remedies safe for everyone?

-Q: I don’t like spicy food.
+Q: I wouldn’t say I like spicy food.
 Are there still options for me?

 Q: How much time does it take to notice outcomes?